tuya/tuya-homebridge/README.md

+Version 1.58

+rewrite smart boiler \ timer switch to support double (and more) switches.

 This Fork adds more device support for the fantastaic Homebridge-Tuya plugin!

 * Valve accessory support for switches! - turn your regular switch (kg category) to a valve accessory! what it means? it means that you